huaweicloud/terraform-provider-huaweicloud/docs/resources/ces_alarmrule.md

 * `alarm_enabled` - (Optional, Bool) Specifies whether to enable the alarm.
 The default value is true.

-* `alarm_type` - (Optional, Int, ForceNew) Specifies the alarm severity.
-The value can be 1, 2, 3 or 4, which indicates *critical*, *major*, *minor*, and *informational*, respectively.
+* `alarm_level` - (Optional, Int) Specifies the alarm severity.
+The value can be 1, 2, 3 or 4,
+    which indicates *critical*, *major*, *minor*, and *informational*, respectively.
     The default value is 2.

+* `alarm_actions` - (Optional, List, ForceNew) Specifies the action triggered by an alarm.
+The structure is described below.
 Changing this creates a new resource.

-* `alarm_actions` - (Optional, List) Specifies the action triggered by an alarm.
+* `ok_actions` - (Optional, List, ForceNew) Specifies the action triggered by the clearing of an alarm.
 The structure is described below.

-* `ok_actions` - (Optional, List) Specifies the action triggered by the clearing of an alarm.
-The structure is described below.
+Changing this creates a new resource.

 * `alarm_action_enabled` - (Optional, Bool) Specifies whether to enable the action to be triggered by an alarm.
 The default value is true.

-    -> **Note** If alarm_action_enabled is set to true, either alarm_actions or ok_actions cannot be empty.
-If alarm_actions and ok_actions coexist, their corresponding notification_list must be of the same value.
+-> **Note** If alarm_action_enabled is set to true, either alarm_actions or
+    ok_actions cannot be empty.
+If alarm_actions and ok_actions coexist, their corresponding notification_list must be of the **same value**.

 The `metric` block supports: